Aidanfield: Subdivision development and amenities

 The first residents moved into Aidanfield in 2002, and by 2011 some 400 sections had been built on; when the subdivision is fully developed, more than 50 new roads will have been created.
 The 2006 New Zealand census reported 1320 residents in the Aidanfield area unit.
 Statistics New Zealand have estimated the suburb's 2010 population at 2400 residents.

 The subdivision developer caused controversy in 2007 after applying to have four of the five historic Magdala Farm buildings demolished to make way for further subdivision.
 Although the buildings were protected in the Christchurch City Council District Plan, councillors voted eight to four in favour of granting demolition consent.
 Staff advice to councillors had been that the "farm buildings in their current form have high regional and moderate national heritage significance and therefore should be considered with the Deans' farm buildings to be the most significant heritage farm buildings remaining in Christchurch."
 The consent was appealed by Environment Canterbury and the Halswell Residents' Association to the Environment Court, with the New Zealand Historic Places Trust as a supporting party, but the demolition went ahead.

 There are no shopping facilities in Aidanfield; the nearest shops are in neighbouring Halswell, about 2.5 km away.
 A multi-sports complex, Ngā Puna Wai Sports Hub, is located in Aidanfield.

 Education

-The Halswell Residential College is a school for boys with learning difficulties, from years 7 to 10.
-Located on Mount Magdala land, the school had a roll of as of and is decile 2.
+Te Whānau o Ōtūmatua is a short-term intervention school for primary and secondary students with learning difficulties.
+Located on Mount Magdala land, the school had a roll of as of It opened in 1984 as Hogden School, replacing Marylands School, which had opened in 1955.
+The name changed to Halswell Residential College in 2003.
+It was still called Halswell in November 2025.
 After the 2011 Christchurch earthquake, Discovery 1 School and Unlimited Paenga Tawhiti (UPT) used the campus of this school.
 UPT moved to Ilam in 2013, whilst Discovery 1 remained at the Halswell Residential College, until the two schools, now merged as Ao Tawhiti, moved to a new site in the central city.

-Aidanfield Christian School is a state-integrated school for years 1 to 10.
-Also on Mount Magdala land, it had a roll of as of and is decile 7.
+Aidanfield Christian School is a state-integrated school for years 1 to 13.
+Also on Mount Magdala land, it had a roll of as of It opened in 1996 as a merger of Avon Christian College (opened 1989 as Avon Christian School) and Kings Christian School (opened 1982 as Calvary Christian School).
+It became state integrated in 1999.